 Barnstormers Tour featured in MPT "Outdoors Maryland" documentary!

 Maryland Public Television featured several barns and interviews from our 2011 Barnstormers Tour.
 Below is the program cover for March 2012.
-Barn owner Skip Lewis of Woodsboro, Md. watches while Deborah Lovelace Richardson paints his barn.
-The new "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience on February 29, 2012 and will repeat on the MPT channel at various times in the future.
-Check your MPT show schedule for current times.
-The most recent showings were in October, 2014.
+Barn owner Skip Lewis of Woodsboro, Md. watched while Deborah Lovelace Richardson painted his barn.
+The "Historic Barns Of Maryland" documentary produced by Jonathan Slade premiered to a large audience and has repeated on the MPT channel many times.